 Using SQL Server Management Studio, create a database called CHINTARO (the default name - you can use another if you wish to have multiple Chintaro environments).
 Restore the backup provided to you by Chintaro Support into the database you just created.
 This solution assumes that you know how to do this using SQL Server Management Studio.

 There will be errors.
 This is expected and is nothing to worry about.
-Once this has been done, download a fourth script from the bottom of this solution (SecurityTables.sql), and run it in SSMS as well (by now, you have run 4 scripts in total).
+Once this has been done, download the scripts from the bottom of this solution (SecurityTables.sql and Run 3rd Complaints.sql), and run both in SSMS as well.

 As well as your SQL Server database, Chintaro needs a shared network location to store some files.
 These files include all of the templates and inspection files used by Chintaro.
 Create a shared folder on your Server with a name, such as \\Servername\CHINTARO or z:\CHINTARO.
 NOTE: The mapped drive can be any letter.
 In the zip file you have been provided from Chintaro Support, there is a folder named ‘Data’.
 Copy this folder to your Shared Drive to create \\Servername\CHINTARO\Data.
 NOTE: Ensure that all users have FULL permissions to this folder.
 The contents of the data folder will appear as below: